A.E. Waite’s Vision: Two Tarots to Rule Them All

 Defining the suits

 My sense is that Waite left the deck’s Minor Aracana (the 40 suit cards with their respective court cards—56 in total) for Colman to interpret as she deemed best.
-Waite’s short and often contradictory divinatory meanings of the minor cards, in his Pictorial Key to the Tarot, seem perfunctory and sometimes contradictory.
+Waite’s short and often contradictory divinatory meanings of the minor cards, in his Pictorial Key to the Tarot, seem perfunctory and sometimes a muddle.

 If these were the descriptions that he offered Colman Smith to work from you can see why she broke free to follow inspirations germane to her history.
 Also, Colman Smith had a wealth of knowledge to cull from related to mystic Christianity and its symbols, several of which appear throughout the Minor Arcana.